MaastrichtU-IDS/fair-enough/README.md

 * Node.js (with `npm`) if you need to do frontend development

-## Edit the assessments

-Most of the Python code for the API is in https://github.com/MaastrichtU-IDS/fair-enough/tree/main/backend/app
+## 📝 Add an assessment

 All assessments used to run evaluations are python scripts defined in the same folder: https://github.com/MaastrichtU-IDS/fair-enough/tree/main/backend/app/assessments

+Feel free to add new assessments and send a pull request!
+To create a new assessment:

+* Optionally, create a folder if you want to group multiple assessments under a same category

+* Copy an existing assessment to get started

+* Change the attributes of this assessment to describe it so that users can easily understand what your assessment do.
+Provide your email in the `author` attribute.

+* Add the code in the `evaluate()` function, 2 variables are passed to the assessment, plus you can access the assessment object itself to log what the test is trying to do, and why it success or fail:

+  * `eval`: evaluation object that you can use to pass data between assessments (e.g. to pass the license URL, or JSON-LD metadata your assessment retrieves)

+  * `g`: RDFLib graph of the RDF retrieved when searching for the resource metadata

+  * `self`: the assessment object itself, can be used to perform various logging actions related to the test (don't use `print` otherwise it will not show up in the evaluation results returned by the API)

+    ```python
+    self.log('This print a regular event', '✔️') # 2nd arg (prefix added to the log) is optional
+    self.success('This will also increase the score of the assessment by 1')
+    self.bonus('This will also increase the bonus score of the assessment by 1')
+    self.error('This will print a failure while running the assessment')
+    ```

+> Most of the Python code for the API is in https://github.com/MaastrichtU-IDS/fair-enough/tree/main/backend/app

-## Backend local development
+## 🐳 Backend local development

-Start the stack for development locally with Docker Compose:
+Start the stack for development locally with Docker Compose from the root folder of this repository:

 ```bash
 docker-compose up -d